Sebastian Castillo

-Sebastian Castillo is a writer and teacher born in Caracas, Venezuela and currently based in Philadelphia, PA.
+Sebastian Castillo is a Venezuelan and American writer and teacher.
 His 2025 novel Fresh, Green Life was the 2025 Los Angeles Review of Books Summer Book Club Pick.

 Early life and education

-Castillo was born in Caracas, Venezuela, and later relocated to the United States.
+Castillo was born in Caracas, Venezuela, before his family emigrated to the United States.
 He grew up in Mount Vernon, New York, and later moved to Philadelphia.

-He completed his higher education in the Philadelphia, studying literature and creative writing.
-He later joined the faculty at Temple University, where he teaches creative writing and literature.
+Castillo studied English and Philosophy as an undergraduate at Manhattan College and then earned a MFA in Fiction from Temple University.
+He now teaches, or has taught at, Temple University, the University of Pennsylvania, University of the Arts, and Moore College of Art and Design.

 Career

-Sebastian Castillo has written for publications such as Electric Literature, JOYLAND, the New York Tyrant, and The New York Times.
-He has been shortlisted for BOMB's Fiction Contest.
+Castillo has written for publications such as Electric Literature, JOYLAND, the New York Tyrant, and The New York Times.
+He was shortlisted for BOMB's Fiction Contest.
 Castillo's work has been described as autofictional and surrealist.

 In The Oxonian Review, Marie Ungar describes Fresh, Green Life as a "parody of and love letter to academic life" grappling with the "worth of writing and thinking" given economic alienation and existential absurdity.

-In 2025, hi first book, 49 Venezuelan Novels, was translated into Spanish by the Mexican writer Elisa Díaz Castelo, for La barba metafísica.
+In 2025, his first book, 49 Venezuelan Novels, was translated into Spanish by the Mexican writer Elisa Díaz Castelo, for La barba metafísica.